diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 tagging is to assign a tag to each input word in the spoken domain sentence so that the      concatenation of these tags yields the desired written domain sentence.
 This uses a single-pass token classifier based on a pretrained BERT model, making it simpler, more interpretable, and less error-prone than seq2seq models.
 - This model is inspired from the LasserTagger.
 It shows that many monotonic sequence-to-sequence transformation task, such as text simplification or grammar correction are reformulated as tagging task.
 - The model achieves state-of-the-art (SOTA) sentence accuracy on the Google Text Normalization (GTN) dataset for both English and Russian, with fewer unrecoverable errors.
-- Model Architecture: A A BERT-based encoder with a multi-layer perceptron (MLP) and softmax for token classification.
+- Model Architecture: A BERT-based encoder with a multi-layer perceptron (MLP) and softmax for token classification.
 It processes the entire spoken sentence in one pass, assigning tags to each input token.

 ### Proposed Approach:
 - Initial data: To train this model they alighedn the GTN dataset.
 The GTN dataset consists of